zarf-dev/proposals/0032-support-ipv6/README.md

 information to express the idea and why it was not acceptable.
 -->

 One alternative would be to add TLS to the current nodeport solution by providing certs to Containerd.
 Containerd has the ability to hot reload certs so using a daemonset to edit the containerd config on the host nodes to point to self signed certificates would allow Zarf to automatically configure a secure connection.
-This would have the advantage of avoiding hostPort or hostNetwork, though we would need to give the daemonset would need the ability to edit files on the host node.
-The main drawback of this solution is that it's not CRI agnostic, it would not work with CRI-o for example.
+This would have the advantage of avoiding hostPort or hostNetwork, however the pod would need to run in privileged mode to allow it to edit files.
+Additionally, this solution would not be CRI agnostic, it would only work with containerd.
+Potentially, it could be expanded to work with other CRI's however it would require a CRI specific implementation for each new CRI and there CRI would need to support reloading the certificates without being restarted.

 In a later stage, the proxy component could be replaced by a component similar to the Rust Zarf injector (or even the Zarf injector itself - a proxy based on the Rust Tokyo library - already part of the used libraries - is only a few lines of code).